 I really like Grady-I am a current student there and despite all the recent scandals I can tell you it it great.
 Anyone who is motivated and blossom here-some students here get perfects on their SATs and othes get into Ivy League schools.
 No matter what you are like you are sure to find your niche in the variey of programs offered here-we have great sports and theater programs as well as excellent publications such as Yearbook or the Southerner.
 I love it!!

 Grady High School is a public high school in Atlanta.
-The principal of Grady High School is Vincent D'Arcy Murray, whose e-mail is firstname.lastname@example.org.
-1,449 students attend Grady High School and identify primarily as Black, non-Hispanic; Multiracial; and Hispanic.
-2% of the Grady High School students are "limited in English proficiency."
+The principal of Grady High School is Vincent D'Arcy Murray and can be contacted at firstname.lastname@example.org.
+1,449 students go to Grady High School and identify mostly as Black, non-Hispanic; Multiracial; and Hispanic.
+2% of the Grady High School students have "limited English proficiency."
 44% of the 1,449 students here are classified as "economically disadvantaged", and 48% get reduced lunch prices.
-The ratio of students to teachers at Grady High School is 16:1.
+The student to teacher ratio at Grady High School is 16:1.
 Hillside Conant School is one of the nearest high schools.

 - Ceramics sculpture